gaussic/keras-en-backup/sources/models/sequential.md

 __Raises__

-ValueError: In case of mismatch between the provided input data and the model's expectations, or in case a stateful model receives a number of samples that is not a multiple of the batch size.
+- __ValueError__: In case of mismatch between the provided input data and the model's expectations, or in case a stateful model receives a number of samples that is not a multiple of the batch size.

 ----

 ### train_on_batch